Azure Virtual Network frequently asked questions (FAQ)

 Yes, For details, see Virtual network integration for Azure services.

-Which Azure PaaS resources can I restrict access to from a VNet?
+How can I restrict access to Azure PaaS resources from a VNet?

-Resources deployed through some Azure PaaS services (such as Azure Storage and Azure SQL Database), can restrict network access to only resources in a VNet through the use of virtual network service endpoints.
-For details, see Virtual network service endpoints overview.
+Resources deployed through some Azure PaaS services (such as Azure Storage and Azure SQL Database), can restrict network access to VNet through the use of virtual network service endpoints or Azure Private Link.
+For details, see Virtual network service endpoints overview, Azure Private Link overview

 Can I move my services in and out of VNets?

 No. You cannot move services in and out of VNets.
 To move a resource to another VNet, you have to delete and redeploy the resource.

 What is the security model for VNets?

 VNets are isolated from one another, and other services hosted in the Azure infrastructure.
 A VNet is a trust boundary.

 Can I restrict inbound or outbound traffic flow to VNet-connected resources?

 Yes.
 You can apply Network Security Groups to individual subnets within a VNet, NICs attached to a VNet, or both.